 We assist with all aspects of VAT compliance, from registration to setting up routines with the clients to ensure comfortable meeting of filing deadlines and the preparation and filing of VAT returns.

 - Salary administration

-Apart from advising employers and employees on the Maltese and international tax aspects of employment (see under Local tax advice and compliance), we provide efficient payroll administration services.
+Apart from advising employers and employees on the Maltese and international tax aspects of employment (see under Local tax advice and compliance), we also provide efficient payroll administration services.

 Providing payroll administration services for foreign businesses, or Maltese units thereof, often involves extensive interaction with the foreign part of the group.
-We pride ourselves in our ability to understand the needs of the foreign parts of the group and in our flexibility in providing the services.
+We pride ourselves in our ability to understand the needs of the foreign part of the group and in our flexibility in providing the services.